twhume/numbo/README.md

 Big next tasks

-* complete cl/rand-block - ensure it randomly runs, more likely at high temperature
+* complete cl/rand-block - ensure it randomly runs, more likely at high temperature (means implementing temperature)
 * Ensure blocks in WM can be visualized

 Tidy-ups/small improvements